NOTICE OF PRIVACY PRACTICES

 IV Rights you have regarding your PHI.Although your health record is the physical property of Loomis Communities, the information in your health record belongs to you.
 You have the following rights with respect to your PHI:

-To request an amendment, your request must be made in writing and submitted to the Administrator at Loomis House, Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.
+To request an amendment, your request must be made in writing and submitted to the Executive Director at Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.

-To request confidential communications, you must make your request in writing to the Administrator at Loomis House, Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.
+To request confidential communications, you must make your request in writing to the Executive Director at Loomis Village, Applewood, or Loomis Lakeside at Reeds Landing.
 Your request must specify how or where you wish to be contacted.